freenas/freenas-docs/userguide/tn_initial.rst

    Navigate to BMC LAN Configuration

-If you will be using DCHP to assign the out-of-band management IP address, leave the :guilabel:`Configuration Source` set to :guilabel:`Dynamic` in the screen shown in :numref:`Figure %s <appliance36>`.
+When using DCHP to assign the out-of-band management IP address, leave the :guilabel:`Configuration Source` set to :guilabel:`Dynamic` in the screen shown in :numref:`Figure %s <appliance36>`.
-If an IP has been assigned by DHCP, it will be displayed.
+If an IP has been assigned by DHCP, it is displayed.

 .. _appliance36: